 The Company's Mobile Deposit® product is software that allows users to remotely deposit a check using their camera-equipped smartphone or tablet.
-As of December 31, 2012, 708 financial institutions, including 32 of the top 50 U.S. retail banks and payment processing companies, have signed agreements to deploy Mobile Deposit®.
-Of the 708 financial institutions, 318 have deployed Mobile Deposit® to their customers.
+As of March 31, 2013, 889 financial institutions have signed agreements to deploy Mobile Deposit®, and 445 of these financial institutions have deployed Mobile Deposit® to their customers.
+The Company's list of Mobile Deposit® customers includes 35 of the top 50 U.S. retail banks and payment processing companies, as ranked by SNL Financial for the fourth quarter of 2012.
 Other mobile imaging software solutions the Company offers include Mobile Photo Bill PayTM, a mobile bill payment product that allows users to pay their bills using their camera-equipped smartphone or tablet, Mobile Balance TransferTM, a product that allows credit card issuers to provide an offer to users and allows such users to transfer an existing credit card balance by capturing an image of the user's current credit card statement, Mobile EnrollmentTM, a product that enables users to enroll their checking account as a funding source for mobile payments by taking a photo of a blank check with their camera-equipped smartphone or tablet, and Mobile Photo QuotingTM, a product that enables users to receive insurance quotes by using their camera-equipped smartphone or tablet to take a picture of their driver's license and insurance card.
 The Company's mobile imaging software solutions can be deployed on all major smartphone and tablet operating systems.